TL;DR

 Nomura Real Estate has completed the acquisition of the Centara Grand Hotel Osaka for JPY 38.5 billion (US$241 million) through a dedicated fund vehicle, purchasing the upscale property from a joint venture led by Thailand's Central Plaza Hotel Public Company Limited.

-The transaction, finalised late last week, represents one of the largest single-asset hotel deals in Japan's hospitality sector this year and underscores the continued appetite among institutional investors for Japanese hotel assets amid a record-breaking tourism boom.
+The transaction, finalised late last week, represents one of the largest single-asset hotel deals in Japan's hospitality sector this year and underscores the continued appetite among institutional custodians for Japanese hotel assets amid a record-breaking tourism boom.

-Tourism Boom Drives Hotel Investment
+Tourism Boom Drives Hotel Allocation

 Japan welcomed a record 39.7 million international visitors in 2025, surpassing the government's long-standing target, and early data for 2026 suggests the momentum is continuing.
 Osaka, Japan's second-largest city and co-host of Expo 2025, has been a particular beneficiary of the tourism surge, with hotel occupancy rates in the city centre consistently exceeding 85 percent.